 A unique Japanese bridge with a temple attached

 One of the places of interest is located at the Thu Bon River; a Japanse bridge, built in the 16th century.
-It is a masterpiece, not only it has a covered structure, but one side of the bridge there is an adjacent Buddhist temple.
+It is a masterpiece, not only it has a covered structure, but on one side of the bridge, there is an adjacent Buddhist temple.
 That seems to be unique in its kind.